gbdixg/gbdixg.github.io/_posts/2019-02-23-sql-change-tracking-retention.md

 #### Applying the fix

-The Microsoft article in the above description provides commands to run against the SCCM SQL database over a `diagnostic or administrator connection`.
+The Microsoft article in the above description provides SQL commands that must be run over a `diagnostic or administrator connection`.

-###### Create an Admin Connection to SQL Server
+###### Enable SQL remote admin connection

 If you try to create an Administrator connection to the SQL server using SQL Management Studio (SMSS), you will receive an error that SMSS can't be used.
 This is misleading.